coordinature/coordinature.github.io/development/solutions/earthly/index.md

 _"Hey Earthly, how did this all happen?"_

+We are creating an earthly.ai who can represent ecological organisms or processes, through storytelling and animation in the digital sphere.

-- Ask Earthly anything about an organism, or a ecological process.
+- Ask Earthly.ai anything about an organism, or a ecological process.
 - Or train your own Earthly entity, to be able to track, trace your actions and learn from it's processes.

 ---